 The air is very dry, some people don’t even shiver.
 The cooled air flows over the skin, which in turn, creates the beneficial results.
 This process never freezes the skin tissues or organs.
 Only the sensation of being cold is perceived.
 Since the cold from Whole Body Cryotherapy only penetrates the surface of the skin, you will experience a chill to the outer surface of your body.
 Your vital organs, muscles and tissues will all remain at their normal body temperature.
 Cryotherapy improves circulation throughout the body and stimulates production of brown fat, so your future ability to tolerate cold should improve.

-Glastonbury Cryotherapy provides every client with a robe, socks, slippers and gloves that are used to protect your extremities during the treatment.
+Glastonbury Cryotherapy provides every client with slippers and gloves that are used to protect your extremities during the treatment.
+Please bring a fresh, dry pair of socks with you.
 Men are required to wear boxers or underwear.
-All clients must remove all jewelry and exterior metal/body piercings.
+Women typically will go naked, so please bring a bath towel to cover up while getting in to the cryo sauna.
+All clients must remove all jewelry and exterior metal/body piercings from the neck down.
 Additionally, it is recommended that you pat yourself dry with a towel and do not apply oils, lotions, or cologne immediately prior to treatment.

 Why do I need socks and gloves?